restaurierung-digital/multi-image/assets/tracks/README.md

 # Audio samples
 Audio samples of tracks for controlling multi-image presentations
-For more details, please refer to the embedded metadata
+For more details, please refer to the embedded metadata (BWF bext)